 - Parque Yamaguchi – This beautiful Japanese style garden was built as a symbol of peace between Pamplona and the city of Yamaguchi, Japan.

-Similarly to Basque cuisine, the Navarre region celebrates with traditional Pintxos, the Basque Country version of tapas.
+Similarly to Basque cuisine, the Navarre region celebrates traditional Pintxos, the Basque Country version of tapas.
 Streets like Calle Estafeta and Calle San Nicolàs are perfect for hopping from pintxos bar to pintxos bar – a traditional way to spend an evening in Spain.

 Get ready, foodies!
 This is a dream come true!